dev-ai-lab/bank-docs/README.md

 In order to connect with db, use [SQLECTRON](https://sqlectron.github.io/) and `localhost:3306`.
 Create database for microservice and expose in different port in local machine.

-## AWS RDS - Aurora
+## AWS RDS
+- Why RDS instead of own DB:
+  - managed service, continuous backup & restore, monitoring
+  - improved read performance using read replicas
+  - Multi-AZ for DR
+  - Scaling capabilities (H & V)
+- No `SSH` connection is possible to RDS
 - RDS: Supports MySQL, MariaDB, PostgreSQL, Oracle, Ms SQL, and Aurora
 - EBS volume used - auto-scaling
+  - when RDS detects you are running out of free DB storage, it scales automatically
+  - you set a max storage threshold too
+  - i.e modify storage if free storage is less than 10% of allocated storage, and low storage lasts less than 4 minutes and 6 hours passed since last modification
+  - available for all types of db engines in RDS
 - Billing based on:
   - Storage Capacity used
   - I/O requests per month